andrewchambers/bupstash/doc/technical_overview.md

 # Marker that a garbage collection was interrupted.
 gc-dirty=$BOOL

-# JSON encoded specification of where to store data.
-storage-engine=$SPEC
 ```

 The `ItemOpLog` is an append only ledger where each OpData entry is a [bincoded](https://github.com/servo/bincode) LogOp